MarquisdeGeek/digraph/README.md

 # digraph
-Pure JS lib to generate dot files for programmatically generated directed graphi
+Pure JS lib to generate dot files for programmatically-generated directed graphs.

 ## About
-Digraphs are short for directed graphics methods of representing data in terms of nodes (or vertices) and how they're connected, via edges.
+Digraphs are short for directed graphs - methods for representing data in terms of nodes (or vertices) and how they're connected, via edges.

 ## Language